rstar24/lazy-file-job/README.md

+# Instruction
+* Add the python programs in the notebook directory

 # Objective
 * I have wasted good amount of time learning system scripting
 * This is good time to put it to some real good work